LibCrowds/old-docs/technical.md

 [libcrowds-pybossa-theme](https://github.com/LibCrowds/libcrowds-pybossa-theme)

-The supplementry Discourse theme can be found here:
+The supplementary Discourse theme can be found here:

 [libcrowds-discourse-theme](https://github.com/LibCrowds/libcrowds-discourse-theme)

 ## Plugins

-Various plugins are used to provide additional functionality.
-The LibCrowds theme is designed to integrate with some of these plugins but does not necessarily require them.
+Various plugins are used to provide additional functionality, with the LibCrowds theme designed to integrate with some of these plugins, but not necessarily require them.
 The LibCrowds [About page](http://www.libcrowds.com/about) lists the plugins currently running on the server and provides links to the relevant repositories for each.

 ## Backups